CHICOPEE STATE PARK:

 From I-90 (Mass Pike), take exit 51.
 Then take a right onto Burnett Rd just after the toll booth.
 From I-291, head north to the end at the toll plaza entrance.
 Continue straight onto Burnett Rd instead of turning right towards the toll lanes.
 Travel a ½ mile up Burnett Rd to the park entrance on your left.
 When you pass the gate house, continue straight to the parking lots.
 Left brings you to the overflow lots.
 To park outside the Park; There is a Duncan Donuts plaza alongside Burnett Rd and a sidewalk to the Park entrance.
 About a ½ mile to the parking lot from the plaza.

-NOTE; A parking fee is collected during the summer months (Memorial Day to Labor Day); however, you can park outside the park and bike or hike in.
+NOTE; A parking fee is collected during the summer months (Memorial Day to Labor Day); However, you can park outside the park and bike or hike in.
 See directions above.
 The park is only open during the off season, later during the summer.

 Chicopee State Park, formerly the Cooley Brook Reservoir and Watershed has been developed as a high use active recreation area.
 The total acreage is 575 acres including a 25 acre pond.
 Activities include swimming, fishing and picnicking.
 For more information visit; CHICOPEE STATE PARK .

-From the parking lots; Exit the parking
+End]; Exit the parking

 lots to a paved path.
 There is a sign board located near the